raquo/ew/README.md

 Scala.js attempts to preserve Scala semantics for JS types, but **ew** does not.
 The main concern are equality checks: native JS types use only reference equality to compare objects, they're not aware of Scala's `equals` method or case classes' structural equality.
 Aside from the obvious effect on methods like `indexOf`, this also affects the uniqueness checks of `Set` values and `Map` keys.

 Note that Scala.js itself does not _always_ wrap JS types with Scala semantics.
 For example, `js.Array#contains` does perform Scala equality checks, whereas `js.Map#contains` does not, because that's not really feasible.
-Of course in practice that's not a huge deal – Scala has proper Maps in its own collections library, so `js.Map` is used mostly for interop with JS libraries where JS values are expected.
+Of course in practice that's not a huge deal – Scala has proper Maps in its own collections library, so `js.Map` is used mostly for interop with JS libraries where JS values are expected (and Scala semantics are not needed).

 ## Performance